 Among the 2 included cohort studies consisted 432 cases, from American countries (1 of 2 studies, counting for 50%) and European countries (1 of 2 studies, counting for 50%), to estimate the frequency of DAPK promoter methylation by using MSP (1 of 2 studies, counting for 50%) and MS-MLPA (1 of 2 studies, counting for 50%).
-The type of case samples consisted of 1 studies using Scrape samples (counting for 50%), and 1 study using Biopsy - tumor tissues (counting for 50%).
-The detailed characterization of the included studies was summarized in Table 1.
+The type of case samples consisted of 1 studies of using Scrape samples (counting for 50%), and 1 study of using Biopsy - tumor tissues (counting for 50%).
+The detail characteristic of included studies were summarized in Table 1.

-3.2.
 Meta-analysis